 - 10:30 am : Drivers meeting and general announcements.
 Racing to begin immediately following.

-- Short intermission then the 36" class begins racing.
+- Short intermission then the DOT-A class begins racing.

-- Short intermission then the ANY - TIRE class begins racing
+- Short intermission then the Power Adder class begins racing

 Sunday *subject to change